-- Competition from other developing countries, especially China. - 2.
-To make balance between price and quality - 3.
-Presence of many unorganised players - 4.
+- 1. Market sluggishness due to the pandemic - Competition from other developing countries, especially China - 3.
+To make balance between price and quality - 4.
+Presence of many unorganised players - 5.
 International labor and Environmental Laws - Continuous quality improvement is need of the hour as there are different demand patterns all over the world.